uclaacm/hackschool-f19/session-6-frontend-more-on-react/README.md

 We are going to make a play generator where we will be able to see a script that we generate ourselves.
 To do this we will select the character we are creating dialogue for, and then input the dialogue that we want.

+Let's create a directory called *hackschool-reactapp* and create a file in it called index.html.

-Go ahead and copy the following boilerplate code.
+Go ahead and copy the following boilerplate code into index.html.

 ```html
 <!DOCTYPE html>